 Another important consideration is this: If nature and nurture are the driving forces that shape us into who and what we are, then we should not find it surprising at all, that as we change the environment, that new environment, in turn, reshapes us.
 This is what I believe is happening.
 And since destroying nature increasingly disconnects us from the natural world, it also fuels (and perhaps even accelerates), that same vicious cycle.

-Below, I have provided many examples to illustrate how philanthropy is so very disproportionately directed towards people, and “people-problems” (disease, hunger, poverty, education, crime, unemployment, health care, illiteracy, etc.), as opposed to “planet problems” (deforestation, global warming, ozone depletion, acid rain, loss of biodiversity, loss of habitat, degradation of habitat, etc.).
-Since this is a very lengthy section, you might wish to skim through it (!).
-It is certainly not necessary to read every bit of it, to understand the main points I am making.
-However, please be sure not to miss my conclusionary remarks, at the very end of this section (!):
+Below, I have provided many examples to illustrate how philanthropy is so very disproportionately directed towards people and “people-problems” (disease, hunger, poverty, education, crime, unemployment, health care, illiteracy, etc.), as opposed to “planet problems” (deforestation, global warming, ozone depletion, acid rain, loss of biodiversity, loss of habitat, degradation of habitat, etc.).
+Since this page is so lengthy, if you do skim through it — it is certainly not necessary to read all of it, to understand the main points I am making — please be sure not to miss my conclusionary remarks, at the very end:

 - As reported in Newsday (AP “Buffet billions to Gates’ charity” 26 Jun.
 2006: 8), Warren Buffet announced a gift of 10 million shares of his stock – worth nearly $31 billion – to the Bill and Melinda Gates Foundation, “considered a leader in international public health, particularly in the fight against HIV, malaria and tuberculosis.”

 - In an article about Bill Gates’ philanthropic foundation, “How to Give Away 21.8 Billion,” which appeared in The New York Times Magazine section (Jean Strouse, Apr.
 16, 2000: 62), there was an accompanying list showing “Where the Money Goes.”
 Here is a condensed breakdown:

 $1 Billion … scholarship program